Evolutionary Retrofitting

 \subsubsection{\al: Word-Error-Rate}

 This measure evaluates how accurately the audio can be transcribed after compression, assessing how well the textless compression preserves speech-specific characteristics and clarity.
-We compute the WER through the wav2vec 2.0-based~\cite{wav2vec2} and Automatic Speech Recognition~(ASR) system: the code compares the output with the ground-truth transcription.
-The WER is also used to evaluate our retrofitted model on the test set.
+WER is computed through the wav2vec 2.0-based~\cite{wav2vec2} and Automatic Speech Recognition~(ASR) system: the code compares the output with the ground-truth transcription.
+The WER is also used to evaluate the retrofitted model on the test set.